 Photo: Participants attending the first African Intersex Meeting in South Africa in November 2017

 Convened the first African Intersex Meeting in South Africa

 This November, we funded and helped host the first ever regional meeting of intersex rights activists from across Southern, East and West Africa in Johannesburg, South Africa.
 The meeting provided a rare and crucial space for discussion and network building for 22 intersex activists from different African countries.
 Participants released a public statement asserting their rights and autonomy as intersex people.

 In October, we officially launched our new website!
 Featuring an interactive globe and stories about grantee partners and donors, the new website makes it even easier to learn about our impact, get to know our grantee partners, learn more about our history and our people, and stay up-to-date on Astraea news.
 Take it for a spin.

 Photo: An illustration from our upcoming LBQ movement highlights report

-Astraea and Mama Cash are partnering on phase one of the Philanthropic Advocacy for LBQ Women’s and LBQ Gender Non-Conforming Peoples’ Activisms project, which aims to create space for the articulation of a funding agenda for LBQ women and LBQ gender non-conforming peoples, to grow both the amount and quality of funding available for LBQ communities.
+Astraea and Mama Cash are partnering on phase one of the Philanthropic Advocacy for LBQ-Identified Women and Non-binary People Activisms project, which aims to create space for the articulation of a funding agenda for LBQ-identified women and non-binary people, to grow both the amount and quality of funding available for LBQ communities.
 In the coming year, we’ll be releasing a report highlighting some of the brilliant visions of freedom that LBQ activists are creating and will be engaging in formal research to track funding trends and gaps.
 Stay tuned!

 Join us as we continue to support LGBTQI people and social justice in the coming year and beyond!